Brianracole/osticket-prereqs/README.md

 </p>
 <p>
 Then, from the same osTicket installation folder, install MySQL 5.5.62 by clicking Yes as prompted until you reach the setup type.
 Choose "Typical," then proceed to install the MySQL server.
-After installation, be sure to launch the Configuration Wizard, select Standard Configuration, and set both the username and password to "root."
+After installation, be sure to launch the Configuration Wizard, select Standard Configuration, and set both the username and password to "root.".
+Click next then execute.

 </p>